wpilibsuite/SmartDashboard/README.md

 ## Running

-To run Smart Dashboard navigate to the `smartdashboard` directory and use the command `./gradlew run`.
+To run Smart Dashboard navigate to the `smartdashboard` directory and use the command `./gradlew :run`.

 # Contributing to WPILib